 Virginia requires that teacher candidates pass a series of examinations to receive a license.
-Applicants for teaching licensure programs must submit a passing score report on Praxis Core or approved alternatives for admission.
+Applicants for teaching licensure programs ( who did not graduate from Virginia Tech) must submit a passing score report on Praxis Core or approved alternatives for admission.
 This requirement can also be met by submitting SAT or ACT scores that meet specified minimums.
-Another alternative is submitting a passing mathematics score on either Praxis Core, SAT, or ACT with a passing VCLA score for the reading and writing components.

-Passing scores on Praxis II and the Virginia Communication and Literacy Assessment (VCLA) must be submitted prior to entering student teaching.
+Passing scores on Praxis II subject assessment and the Virginia Communication and Literacy Assessment (VCLA) must be submitted prior to entering student teaching.
 The required Praxis II test is specific to the content area of the desired endorsement.
 Please see individual degree programs for information about which Praxis II to choose.
-Elementary teaching candidates must pass Reading for Virginia Educators before being recommended for licensure.
+Elementary teaching candidates must also pass the Reading for Virginia Educators before being recommended for licensure.

 - Entry Assessments to Virginia Approved Programs (downloaded PDF includes passing scores for Praxis Core, and SAT/ACT substitutions)